 4‑H clubs are located throughout the county and are led by trained volunteers.
 Those interested in becoming a 4-H volunteer should contact our office.

-Mercer County hosts its annual 4-H Fair at Howell Living History Farm in August.
+Mercer County hosts its annual 4‑H FAIR at Howell Living History Farm in late July or early August.
 In addition, Summer 4-H Camp at Stokes State Forest is available to all youth.

 4‑H staff provide a variety of enrichment programs in public and private schools throughout the county.
 Topics include character education, life skill development, environmental science, science literacy, and healthy living.

 4‑H staff provide half-day, full-day, and multiple-session special interest programs and trainings on a variety of topics– for youth, educators, community youth workers, and after-school staff.

 - To find out about an exciting Science Saturday Program for 2023/2024, click here Science Saturday Learn more and Enrollment (Qualtrics)

 To get involved in any of our programs, contact our office.